Growing up as the only introvert in a house full of extroverts was hard. I thought I was “wrong” for needing solitude.

 Of course, this isn’t as easy when you’re young.
-Being an adult has definitely helped me gain the respect I didn’t get as much as a teenager, but it’s good to practice.
+Being an adult has definitely helped me gain the respect I didn’t get as a teenager, but it’s good to practice.

 Growing up as the only introvert in a house full of extroverts was hard, and I couldn’t wait to move out.
-I felt so different, and I thought that I was wrong.
+I felt so different, and I thought that I was “wrong” for needing solitude.

 But you’re not.
 Over time, your parents will start to see you, and they’ll start to listen more — at least my parents did.
 Just keep being clear about your needs and offer yourself kindness and compassion — especially when you’re struggling to make it through another week of school after a weekend with the ‘rents.

-It may seem hard now, but, I promise you, they’ll understand one day.
+It may seem hard now, but, I promise you, it will get better.